sanskrit/raw_etexts_english/blogs/manasataramgini/2020-05-17_pandemic-days-4-viruses-get-new-hosts.md

 +++
-title = "Pandemic days-4: viruses get newxa0hosts"
+title = "Pandemic days-4: viruses get new hosts"

 +++
 That we have come to be in these pandemic days evokes some wonderment or